Two Egg, Florida

 Two Egg is a small unincorporated community in Jackson County, Florida, United States.

 The origin of the name Two Egg is obscure.
 Some believe poor families during the Great Depression would trade eggs for goods at the local store, while others say two eggs were dropped by accident, causing the name to be selected.
-Two Egg's unusual name has attracted attention from writers.
+Two Egg's unusual name has attracted attention of writers.